chweekueh1/nyp-fyp-project/README.md

 # NYP FYP CNC Chatbot

-A Gradio-based Python chatbot application designed to help staff identify and use the correct sensitivity labels in their communications.
-The application features login, registration, chat, and search functionalities.

----

-## About

 The NYP-FYP CNC Chatbot is a chatbot used to help staff identify and use the correct sensitivity labels in their communications.
 It makes use of the Python programming language, along with integrations of Gradio, Pandoc, Tesseract OCR and OpenAI.

 ---